 Homer Laughlin launched an enthusiastic Fiesta advertising campaign that ran from 1939 to 1943 introducing the dish line to many American homes.
 It’s also interesting to note that red-colored Fiesta was removed from the line in 1943 due to some of the chemicals used to produce the glaze being funneled to bomb production during World War II.

 A number of Fiesta colors were added over the years in production (see below) until the pattern was discontinued by Homer Laughlin in 1972.
 Prompted by increasing collector demand, it was revived in 1986 with a new color palette, and it is still available today in major department stores.

 From the time of introduction through the early 1970s, Fiesta was made in 14 different colors for the regular lines.
 Special promotions occasionally included other colors.
 They can often be used to date Fiesta pieces since certain hues were produced for very limited periods.

-These early colors are usually broken down into the “original colors” of cobalt blue, light green, ivory, red (which actually looks more orange in color), yellow, and turquoise (added to the line in 1937).
+These early colors are usually broken down into the “original colors” of cobalt blue, light green, ivory, red, yellow, and turquoise (added to the line in 1937).
 Then there are the “1950s colors” of chartreuse, forest green, gray, and rose, first seen in 1951.
 Medium green was introduced in 1959.
 These are sometimes referenced by collectors as “the standard 11.”

-Other trendy colors produced from 1969-1972 were antique gold (dark butterscotch), mango red (same as original red and made only 1970-1972), and turf green (olive in color).
+Other trendy colors produced from 1969 to 1972 were antique gold (dark butterscotch), mango red (same as original red and made only 1970 to 1972), and turf green (olive in color).
 A variety of new colors have been introduced since 1986 when the line went back into production and many of these are still available today.

 How to Tell Old From New